parker84/shopify-streamlit-app-example/README.md

 The only changes we make to these components are:
 1. Rather than showing the index page for shops that have successfully installed the app, we redirect them to the streamlit dashboard.
 2. We add a `dash_auth` function which uses [Cryptographic nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce) to authenticate the user on the streamlit dashboard.

+**Warning**: it's recommended to consult a security expert on the security risks around this redirect approach using nonce before deploying this into a production environment.